Why you should care

 “After that,” he says, “the boss said, it’s better to talk to the unions.”

 If Torii has a vulnerability, Kremers says, it’s that Japanese movements aren’t always able to unite around a common cause.
 In the face of Abe’s right-wing Liberal Democratic Party platform, Kremers says the Communists aren’t so cooperative with Torii, whose mission is a little too immigration-focused and not quite workers-of-the-world-unite; this leaves the activist to rely on less ardent socialists.
-And the hot issue for young liberals in Japan right now is the question of pacificism (just this summer, Abe announced that he may use his majority to consider rewriting the article that takes war off the table).
+And the hot issue for young liberals in Japan right now is the question of pacificism (just last summer, Abe announced that he may use his majority to consider rewriting the article that takes war off the table).
 “For young Japanese students these days, workers are not a sexy topic,” Kremer points out.
 Cast against such dramatic waters ahead in geopolitics, Kremers suggests the left isn’t likely to coalesce around Torii’s work.

 One must be charitable to the intentions of those who do want to preserve Japan’s peaceful exterior — often cited is its murder rate, one of the lowest in the world — and the accompanying sense of safety that comes with it.
 Parents let their prepubescent children take the subway to school.
 Japanese advocates of stringent borders are also often proud of the high barriers; a favorite target for critics is the nursing test, which is fiendishly difficult — Health Ministry Numbers show fewer than 10 percent of foreign testers have passed in certain years, usually out of a few hundred trainees attempting the test.
 Some argue the test should be that hard, that a nurse hoping to caretake for the elderly should have a high level of Japanese proficiency in order to help someone who only speaks Japanese.